 What exactly is fuzzy data matching and how does it work?
 Here’s everything you need to know.

 Fuzzy Matching: Your ultimate solution for data cleansing!

 Fuzzy data matching is a technique used in data preparation and analysis.
-It works by reviewing the similarity between two strings of text and produces a similarity score.
-This score measures how similar the strings are, considering factors like character overlap, edit distance, and phonetic similarity.
+It works by reviewing the similarity between two strings of text and produces a similarity score that takes into consideration factors like character overlap, edit distance, and phonetic similarity.
 The higher the score, the more likely strings are considered a match.

 How does it determine these similarities?

 By using one or a combination of the most common fuzzy match algorithms, which are:

 Intrigued?
 Read more about modern fuzzy match algorithms in “Fuzzy String Match Resource,” by DataCamp and the book, ‘Fuzzy Algorithms: With Applications To Image Processing And Pattern Recognition.’

 We won’t bore you with the formulas and logic behind these algorithms.
 Instead, we will focus on what’s the best way to use fuzzy matches to solve your data quality problems.

 Identify duplicates within minutes with no-code fuzzy matching!

 There are two common ways to implement fuzzy match: